bradleyJT-CS/tldr/pages/linux/mount.steamos.md

 > Mount or unmount SteamOS filesystem partitions.
 > More information: <https://gitlab.com/users/evlaV/projects>.

-- Mount all relevant partitions from a device to a target directory:
+- Mount all necessary partitions from a device to a target directory:

 `sudo mount.steamos {{/dev/sdX}} {{/mnt}}`